JLisaW/task_project/README.md

 Process

-I started building the backend by using class notes and online resources.
-I built my database and tested the CURL scripts
+I started creating this app by creating user stories to help me determine the user experience I wanted.
+I started by building the back-end to help me determine the kind of data I wanted to store in my database.
+Then I created a basic HTML/CSS for a visual of what I wanted the app to entail and test the functionalities I was going to create.

 Technologies Used

-* Ruby
-* Rails
+* Ruby on Rails

 User Stories